Habitat Management at Smith Conservation Land

 Red Pine with Asian Bittersweet

-Unfortunately, the Smith land also hosts aggressive invasive plants that have severely compromised its habitat values.
-Most notably, Asian bittersweet has spread across 22 acres of this 54-acre conservation land, strangling trees and displacing all other vegetation in its path.
-The Smith land also has a large stand of red pine and European tamarack trees, neither of which are native.
+When SVT purchased 48 acres of the Smith property in Littleton in 2019 (the Town of Harvard purchased the 12 acres on its side of the town line), aggressive invasive plants had severely compromised its habitat values.
+Most notably, Asian bittersweet had spread across 22 acres, strangling trees and displacing all other vegetation in its path.
+The Smith land also had a large stand of red pine and European tamarack trees, neither of which are native.
+(See top photo at right.)

 Image

-We have worked closely with the Littleton Conservation Trust (which owns a conservation restriction over SVT’s land) and experienced ecologists to ensure we are using environmentally sound and effective methods.
-We have addressed concerns that area residents had about the impact of herbicide treatments, and our plans have been approved by both local and state authorities.
+SVT works with both the Littleton Conservation Trust (which owns a conservation restriction over the entire Smith Conservation Land) and experienced ecologists to ensure we are using environmentally sound and effective methods.
+We addressed concerns that area residents had about the impact of herbicide treatments, and our plans were approved by both local and state authorities.

-The Smith Conservation Land is also the site of a popular trail that SVT and LCT maintain for public enjoyment.
+The Smith Conservation Land is also the site of a popular trail that SVT and Littleton Conservation Trust maintain for public enjoyment.
 The trail has remained open throughout the project, although there are occasional trail closures that are posted at the trail head.

 Project Updates